 Q: What happens when I arrive at the resort?

 A: You will be greeted by the check in staff, which will have you fill out some paperwork and assign you a room.
 Next, one of the staff members will help you with your bags and guide you to your room.
 Once you have settled into your room, hurry up and get to the nude pool, so you can enjoy yourself with a drink and food from the grill that's right at the pool, and have good conversation with the other guests.

 Q: What if I get there and decide I'm not quite ready yet to take off my swim suit?

 A: It is mandatory that you are undressed at the nude beach and nude pool.
-However, there is a side of the resort called the "prude side" where people wear swim suits, however, some ladies go topless on that side.
-The prude side has the same things as the nude side such as a pool beach access and a grill.
+However, there is a side of the resort that is clothing optional where people wear swim suits, however, some ladies go topless on that side.
+The clothing optional side has the same things as the nude side such as a pool beach access and a grill.

 Q: What kind of entertainment is there?

 A: The wonderful entertainment staff frequently comes up with fun games and friendly competitions throughout the day which are normally held at the nude pool, along with music.

 After dinner, they have different performances, singers and shows.
 Following the after dinner entertainment you can go to the piano bar and have a sing along or hang out and talk, or you can go to the disco club where there is a dj, stripper pole, and a free bar.
 Later people like to gather at the hot tub or spa for more fun.

 Q: What is the best way to stay healthy during the trip to avoid getting sick?